arniknz/calc_go/README.md

 works, but without docker idk

 ### Description
-This project implements a web service that evaluates arithmetic expressions submitted by the user via an HTTP request or cURL.
+This project implements a web service that evaluates arithmetic expressions submitted by the user via an HTTP request.

 # Starting the service
   1. Check that you have [Go](https://go.dev/dl/) installed